x75/x75.github.io/_posts/2019-02-12-music-jetpacks.md

 ---
 layout: post
-title: Building music products from robotics
+title: Music and robotics
 comments: true
-tags: sound music dsp synthesis sonfication data-driven-audio digital-musician aesthetics-ng
+tags: sound music robotics
 ---

-### Music and robotics

-__Keywords__: sound, music, algorithms, dsp, synthesis, sonfication, data-driven audio, digital musician, aesthetics-ng

-smp\_audio

-In conversation, different people see the strong connection between robots and music with different ease.
-For me as both a sound and robotics researcher that connection can be estblished beyond doubt and to high level of detail.
-The point in case is shown constructively by building a computational (executable) model from the mental picture.
+The connection between robots and music is often not easily by many people.
+For me as both a sound and robotics researcher and many of my peers, that connection seems quite obvious, though.
+Here I want to tell the story in an accessible way and provide high level of detail for those interested.

+tbc: smp\_audio and friends

 ### Comments